esanzgar/ng-ebi-authorization-replica/README.md

 successful login, a JWT token is stored on the browser (via cookie, local or session storage).

+Because of CORS, if the library is tested against 'explore.api.aai.ebi.ac.uk' origin should be localhost:4200.

 [See example in stackblitz](https://stackblitz.com/github/esanzgar/ng-ebi-authorization-replica).

 ## Installation